simeoncloud/docs/how-to.md

 ## Make sure a tenant meets the prerequisites to use Simeon

+- You must be operating on global Azure cloud (not [Government Community Cloud](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc)).
+The Azure Government cloud is not currently supported.
 - Make sure the tenant has a valid Microsoft 365 license - any one of the following license configurations are supported
     - Microsoft 365 Business Premium
     - Microsoft 365 E3